 Adults who spend four years in economic hardship are at risk of accelerated ageing.

-New research from the University of Copenhagen has found that people who have lived below the relative poverty threshold four or more times in their adult life age significantly earlier than others.
+Research from the University of Copenhagen has found that people who have lived below the relative poverty threshold four or more times in their adult life age significantly earlier than others.

 Genetics, lifestyle and environment are all factors that influence when and how we all age.
 But the financial situation is also important.